KrisPett/chaincuet-wiki/docs/blockchain/ethereum.md

 IPFS is a decentralized storage and content-addressed distribution protocol that allows for efficient and secure sharing of files on a global scale.

+#### IPFS

+IPFS is a peer-to-peer network for storing and sharing data in a distributed file system.
+It is designed to be a decentralized alternative to the HTTP protocol, which is used to transfer data over the internet.

 #### Metadata
 ```
 {